What is a literature review in research?

 In addition, this type of literature review is usually much longer than the literature review introducing a study.
 At the end of the review follows a conclusion that once again explicitly ties all of the cited works together to show how this analysis is itself a contribution to the literature.
 While not absolutely necessary, such articles often include the terms “Literature Review” or “Review of the Literature” in the title.
 Whether or not that is necessary or appropriate can also depend on the specific author instructions of the target journal.
 Have a look at this article for more input on how to compile a stand-alone review article that is insightful and helpful for other researchers in your field.

 How to Write a Literature Review in 6 Steps

 So how do authors turn a network of articles into a coherent review of relevant literature?

-It is not usually a linear process—authors often to go back and check the literature while reformulating their ideas.
+Writing a literature review is not usually a linear process—authors often go back and check the literature while reformulating their ideas or making adjustments to their study.
+Sometimes new findings are published before a study is completed and need to be incorporated into the current work.
 This also means you will not be writing the literature review at any one time, but constantly working on it before, during, and after your study is complete.

 Here are some steps that will help you begin and follow through on your literature review.

 Step 1: Choose a topic to write about—focus on and explore this topic.

 Choose a topic that you are familiar with and highly interested in analyzing; a topic your intended readers and researchers will find interesting and useful; and a topic that is current, well-established in the field, and about which there has been sufficient research conducted for a review.
 This will help you find the “sweet spot” for what to focus on.

 Step 2: Research and collect all the scholarly information on the topic that might be pertinent to your study.